johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Alexis: What, I guess, what is that, what's the difference?
 Like, what would academic mean for, like, high school, and what would commercial mean for high school?

-Ruth: Well, like, the commercial, you took shorthand, you did typing, you did bookkeeping, and if you were going on to college, you didn't take those three things, at least.
+Ruth: Well, like the commercial, you took shorthand, you did typing, you did bookkeeping, and if you were going on to college, you didn't take those three things, at least.
 I mean, I still had, before, that was only 11th and 12th grade.
 9th and 10th, they were just all the same classes.

 (46:46 - 47:39)
 Alexis: So, academic would be, like, college track, and then commercial would be workforce, like, entering the workforce track.
 So, I guess, during this time period, I know you mentioned that it was kind of maybe an expectation that women that were married wouldn't work, but was there an expectation that you would, upon graduating, that you would, like, while you were unmarried, you would work?